Darien DCF Investigations

 Should I Speak to DCF Investigators?

 Families in Darien are often uncertain about how much to cooperate with DCF during the investigation process.
-Families under investigation need to realize that anything they say or do could be used against them both by the DCF and by police in a criminal investigation.
-Although investigators in Darien DCF investigations may appear friendly and informal, they are looking for evidence to support allegations of wrongdoing, and anything they think may be relevant could be shared with others.
+Families need to realize that anything they say or do could be used against them both by the DCF and by police in a criminal investigation.
+Although investigators may appear friendly and informal, they are looking for evidence to support allegations of wrongdoing, and anything they think may be relevant could be shared with others.

 What is a Safety Plan or Service Agreement?

 Violations can also be used as evidence that parents are failing to provide a safe home for their children.
-To prevent these difficulties, a DCF attorney could review the terms with the family to determine whether it is wise to agree to the plan or to decline.
+To prevent these difficulties, an attorney could review the terms with the family to determine whether it is wise to agree to the plan or to decline.

 Do I Have to Allow DCF to Interview My Children?